|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Gravity, black holes and physics|

 It can be said that Kerr-Newman geometry in a sense rotates together with a black hole *) - spacetime light cones are tilted in the direction of rotation of the black hole.
-An observer located at a location with coordinates r, J is at rest with respect to local geometry, and the directions + j and - j are equivalent for it only when it rotates (orbits) around a black hole at an angular velocity.
+An observer located at a site with coordinates r, J is at rest with respect to local geometry, and the directions +j and -j are equivalent for it, only when it rotates (orbits) around a black hole at an angular velocity

 such an observer is

-Because real bodies can only move inside the light cone, it limits this tilting of the space-time light cones the maximum possible speed of movement of the body against the direction of rotation of the black hole from the original value equal to the speed of light to a value the lower the closer it is to the black hole (as shown above).
+Because real bodies can only move inside the light cone, this tilting of the space-time light cones limits the maximum possible speed of movement of the body against the direction of rotation of the black hole, from the original value equal to the speed of light to a value the lower the closer it is to the black hole (as shown above).
 On the surface given by the equation

 |r = r S = M + Ö (M 2 - a 2 cos 2 J - Q 2 )||(4.30)|

-from the equator side; the "top" view (from the
+view - from the equator side; the "top" view